ordina-jworks/ordina-jworks.github.io/_posts/2018-09-30-e2e-testing-ionic-protractor-appium-e2e-testing.md

 npm install -D protractor
 ```

-### 1. Configure Typescript
+### 1. Configure TypeScript

-We require a few extra tools to be able run and write our tests in Typescript.
+We require a few extra tools to be able run and write our tests in TypeScript.

 ```shell
 npm install -D ts-node @types/jasmine @types/node